-School fees, enrollment fees, etc. that you must pay to participate in a specific course are known as eligible education expenses.
+School fees, enrollment fees, etc., that you must pay to participate in a specific course are eligible education expenses.
 In this era of technology, laptops might be considered essential for learning and thus fall under the category of “eligible education expenses”, but are they?
 Keep on reading to find out!

 What Is Considered Qualified Educational Expense?

 A qualified education expense is an expenditure incurred on college tuition, registration fees, and all other costs associated with attending or enrolling in an academic curriculum at a qualified academic institution.